alexchacon2341/navigation-dqn/Report.md

 neural network (RNN) that is adept at defining computational graphs and taking gradients and is better for defining complex networks than raw autograd.

 The agent interacts with its environment through a sequence of observations, actions, and rewards.
-The agent's goal is to select actions in a fashion that maximizes cumulative future reward.
-More formally, an RNN is used to approximate the optimal action-value function:
+Its goal is to select actions in order to maximizes cumulative future reward.
+More formally, the RNN is used to approximate the optimal action-value function:

 ![Action Value Function][image2]